proinsias/proinsias.github.io/_posts/2017/2017-07-07-Bash-Append-to-variable-without-creating-leading-colon-if-unset.md

 ---
 layout: single
-title: 'Bash: Append to variable without creating leading colon if unset'
+title: "Bash: Append to variable without creating leading colon if unset"
 excerpt: Using an expansion operator
 date: 2017-07-07 14:55
 last_modified_at: 2023-04-26 13:22:37